Training on Site part 1 – Working amidst ethnic violence

 But we know our Lord’s declaration stands!
 Matt 16:18 “I will build my church, and the gates of hell shall not prevail against it.”
 These are the words of the one who has defeated the power of death.
 It is through the living and abiding word that the spiritually dead are born again.
 It is the word which is the pure spiritual milk which enables a young Christian to grow.
 It is the word of God that equips his people for every good work.

-Read on in Part 2 to hear about the challenges of training gospel workers to minister in this environment.
+Stay tuned for Part 2 to hear about the challenges of training gospel workers to minister in this environment.

 Ethnic violence causes pain and heartbreak in many areas of the world.
 Pray for the people of Kenya to learn to love their neighbour as Christ loves them.
 Pray that CMS missionaries can be witnesses to the healing power of Jesus.